abbreviatedman/dangerroom/README.md

 ### Minimal Left-Side Prompt For Easy History Parsing

-- same as having code be more vertical
+Someone used to the command line can easily skim over the unimportant information to see the input and output

-### Gives The User the vital info without overloading them
+### Gives The User vital info without overloading them

 - current directory is often insufficient
 - more tends to overwhelm students